wangfowen/brightwheel/README.md

 Also I would have set up a TestClient instead in the EmailController test.
-It'd store the emails sent in memory to check the contents of it, and then separately have unit tests to make sure the MailgunClient and SendgridClient are functional -- it's fairly easy to confirm mkOptions returns the options the APIs expect.
-My current integration tests achieve both / lets me see the actual emails sent, which is nice for this exercise, but not as nice for continuous integration.
+It'd store the emails sent in memory to check the contents of it, and then separately have unit tests to make sure the MailgunClient and SendgridClient are functional -- it's fairly easy to confirm mkOptions returns the configurations as the APIs expect.
+My current integration tests achieve both / lets me see the actual emails sent, which is nice for this exercise, but not as nice for continuous integration since it actually sends emails.